There are lots of posts out there on blogging tips.

 No need to pay for AppSumo or other expensive pop up apps.
 At least not in the beginning.

-How to use GA to find out which pins bring in the most traffic
+How to use GA to find out which Pinterest pins are bringing in the most traffic.

 To do it, on your GA dashboard, go to Acquisition > Social > Network Referrals> Pinterest

 Once you click on a link it’ll give you a list of URL’s.
-If you choose the one with the most pageviews and copy and paste into your navigation bar it’ll take you to the exact pin bringing you traffic.
+If you choose the one with the most page views and copy and paste into your navigation bar it’ll take you to the exact pin bringing you traffic.
+Then, remember to pin it to your best boards.
+If you were wondering how to increade blog traffic for free with Pinterest instead of their paid ads, this is one good way to do it.
+As with everything, remember to be consistent.

 Use Webkinder to block your own site visits for good